-1. Show how to take a piece of A4 and fold a square - Prove it is a square (you will need to fold a 45° angle).
+1. Show how to take a piece of A4 and fold a square - Prove it is a square.
+You will need to fold a 45° angle.

 Show how to make mathematical good use of the remnants.
+4 of them, if superimposed with a common centre, will make a regular octagon.

-- 2. Show how to fold a sheet of A4 most simply into a kite (2 folds) and try to prove it is a kite. - 3.
-Show how to trisect a length of paper using trial and improvement proof by demonstration. - 4.
-Show how to fold a 60° angle.
+2. Show how to fold a sheet of A4 most simply into a kite (2 folds) - and prove it is a kite.
+You will need to know the paper sizes of A4 give side lengths in ratio $\sqrt{2}$ : 1.
+3. Show how to trisect a length of paper using trial and improvement - proof by demonstration.

+4. Show how to fold a 60° angle.
 Prove it's a 60° angle.
-Can you fold a regular hexagon?
-An equilateral triangle? - 5.
-Prove that the sum of the angles in a triangle is 180°. - 6.
+Can you use what you have done also fold a regular hexagon?
+An equilateral triangle?

+5. Prove by paper-folding (no tearing/cutting allowed) that the sum of the angles in a triangle is 180°.
+Hint: Start by folding the top corner down to meet the base line6.
 Show to fold a regular pentagon most efficiently.

-Crossing the Bridge 1

-- A string bridge across a ravine can carry up to 2 people. - When 2 people walk across the bridge they can only go at the speed of the slowest person. - They are crossing at night, a lamp lighting their way. - There is a family of 4 who wish to cross. - They take 1, 2, 5, and 10 minutes individually. - They have just one lamp, which must be used on each crossing. - Can they get across in less than 18 minutes?
+Hint: Start by folding the sheet so that the two diagonally opposite corners meet.